lgtome/async-queue/README.md

 #### **getProcessedData**

-getProcessedData function that just return data that already processed, but not resulted.
+getProcessedData function that returns data that already processed, but not resulted.

 ```ts
 /**